 Things to do in Aqaba Jordan?

 Besides lazing by the pool, work on your tan, have a spa experience and take a class in diving, there are many other things to do in Aqaba if you have more time.
 As I only had 3 days, I clearly weighed my options and did not do all the things in Aqaba:

 - Aqaba Aquarium.
 In case you can’t go diving, you can still admire the fish and the marine life of the Red Sea

 - Glass bottom boat, take a trip around the Red Sea and watch the marine life swim underneath you via the glass bottom.

 - Aqaba Revolt Flagpole.
-Maybe not really a thing to do in Aqaba but as long as you’re downtown take a look at this 137 meter tall flagpole.
+Maybe not really a thing to do in Aqaba but as long as you’re downtown taking a look at this 137-meter tall flagpole.

 - Get lost at the Bazaar or Souq.
-Shop for souvenirs or handmade artefacts that will remind you of your Aqaba Holiday years to come.
+Shop for souvenirs or handmade artifacts that will remind you of your Aqaba Holiday years to come.

 - Visit the ruins of Ayla.
 Scholars say it is the oldest built church in the world!